2winners/PCX-Conversion-KAP-BSB/README.md

 * SCALE

+* Chart Datum (important! you have the correct one)(OPEN CPN does not reconize some DATUM's so you can move the map by hand using the OFFSET row)

 * Top right LAT, LON + coresponding PIXEL coordinates ( read in GIMP )

 * Bottom left LAT, LON + coresponding PIXEL coordinates ( read in GIMP )